OSVTAC/project-recommendations/index.md

 ballots.
 Similar to the ECBMS, RR/CC is currently developing the software required for the new Tally System in anticipation of a pilot in June 2018.

+Los Angeles County submitted its VSAP Tally Version 1.0 to the California Secretary of State on September 19, 2017 for certification.

-However, even though the County is currently developing the Tally System, as of October 2017, none of the code for the Tally System appears to be publicly available, let alone open source.
+However, even though the County is developing the Tally System and submitted it for certification, as of October 2017, none of the code for the Tally System appears to be publicly available, let alone open source.
 In addition, on page 41 of the RFP in Section 6.2 “Non-Disclosure Agreement,“ the RFP says—